 Indeed, the shipping and ports related activities data released by the Nigerian Bureau of Statistics (NBS) showed that the number of vessels that berthed at all the ports dropped from 5,369 in 2013 to 4,025 in 2016, while the gross registered tonnage also dropped from 146,820,488 in 2014 to 122,186,758 in 2016.
 The reduction in shipping activities portends danger to the nation’s manufacturing sector as it indicates that fewer equipment and machinery are imported into the country.
+Stakeholders have continued to lament the level of decadence at the ports, particularly the poor state of the access roads, high level of corruption, high tariff and the restriction of 41 items by the Central Bank of Nigeria.
 Nigeria’s shipping traffic in downward trend — Business — The Guardian Nigeria.
 Nigeria: 2016, Bad Year for Nigerian Ports, Official Data Show.
 By Oladeinde Olawoyin From 5,369 in 2013, the number of vessels that berthed at ports in Nigeria dropped to 4,025 in 2016, representing the lowest in four years.

 “Member states in tandem, therefore, deploy this platform to undertake Gap Analysis, define their action plans and benchmark their progress.
 “Only two member states-Australia and Sri Lanka- have achieved full implementation of the SSP according to ICAO records.
 Tsunami In Aviation Sector As Minister Sacks Agency Heads.
 The federal government on Monday evening fired four agency heads in the Nigerian aviation sector and immediately announced their replacements.

 The agencies affected appeared to have been taken by surprise, as their helmsmen were in their offices when the hammer came down in a statement signed by the Permanent Secretary of the Ministry of Transport, Sabiu Zakari, on behalf of the Minister of State for Aviation, Senator Hadi Sirika.
 A source, however, told SaharaReporters some of them might have received an authoritative warning last week.
 At the Nigerian Airspace Management Agency (NAMA), Emma Anasi, who had served in an acting capacity since March 2016, was replaced with the former Director-General of the Nigerian Civil Aviation Authority (NCAA), Fola Akinkuotu.
-Mr. Abuja Airport Closure: NANTA Wants Foreign Carriers To Fly Into Lagos, Not Kaduna.
+Mr. Akinkuotu, before his appointment today, was the Managing Director of the troubled Aero Contractors.
+At the Accident Investigation Bureau (AIB), Felix Abali was removed as Commissioner and replaced with Akinola Olateru.
+Abuja Airport Closure: NANTA Wants Foreign Carriers To Fly Into Lagos, Not Kaduna.
 The National Association of Nigeria Travel Agencies (NANTA) has urged the federal government to allow foreign carriers the option of flying their Abuja-bound passengers to Lagos instead of Kaduna, which had been suggested as an alternative to Abuja airport while it undergoes renovations.